-After you visit Helena's, make sure you also check out Yama's Fish Market.
-This is another legendary Hawaiian food spot.
+Yama's Fish Market is another legendary Hawaiian food spot.
 Helena's is a sit down restaurant, and Yama's is a to-go spot (though they have a few tables outside).
 Order any of the Hawaiian plates - I am partial to Hawaiian Plate Lunch #7 because it has Lau Lau, Poke, Rice, Lomi Lomi Salmon, and Haupia.
 And then you must get dessert!
 Look in the refrigerated case and load up on the haupia brownie, it is SUPER ono.

 Click here for the full post and tips on Yama’s Fish Market.